svaarala/duktape/examples/eventloop/README.rst

 There are several approaches to implementation timers.
 Here we demonstrate two main approaches:

-1. Using a C eventloop which calls into Javascript.
+1. Using a C eventloop which calls into ECMAScript.
 All the event loop state like timers, sockets, etc, is held in C structures.
    (See ``c_eventloop.c`` and ``c_eventloop.js``.)